For Around $10 You Can Grow Fresh Salad Fixings to Harvest for Months

 We are eating salads most every night now.
-They’re healthy and I love the variety, a different mix of greens each night.
+They’re healthy and I love the variety I can get by having a different mix of greens each night.
 The fixings can get expensive, especially if I want to eat organic.
 Here’s a simple way to grow some of your salad over the next few months and save a bunch of money.
 Learn to grow salads in pots & tubs.

 - A pot or tub that will hold at least 4 inches of potting soil.
 I use inexpensive clear tubs from the store and drill holes in the bottom for good drainage.
 Any kind of plastic or ceramic pot will work.
 Think wide and shallow.